stevesea/argocd-helm-app-of-apps-example/README.md

 ### Branching Strategy and CI/CD Pipeline

-There are a handful of different strategies for configuring ArgoCD to [track changes in your git repositories](https://argoproj.github.io/argo-cd/user-guide/tracking_strategies/).
+There are a handful of different strategies for configuring Argo CD to [track changes in your git repositories](https://argoproj.github.io/argo-cd/user-guide/tracking_strategies/).
 I've chosen to do branch tracking.

 In my application repositories, I use github-flow like branching.
 The `master` branch should always be in a production-ready state.
 Short-lived feature branches are created off of `master` for new features and bugfixes.
 Occasionally, we'll have hotfix/release branches -- those are very rare, but sometimes necessary.

 In my deployment repositories, I have specifically named branches for each target environment.
 The `master` branch should always be kept production-ready.
-An ArgoCD deployment syncs the `master` branch is to developer environments.
-A 'nonprod' ArgoCD deployment syncs `test` branch to test cluster and `staging` branch to the staging cluster.
-A 'prod' ArgoCD deployment syncs `production` branch to the production cluster.
+An Argo CD deployment syncs the `master` branch is to developer environments.
+A 'nonprod' Argo CD deployment syncs `test` branch to test cluster and `staging` branch to the staging cluster.
+A 'prod' Argo CD deployment syncs `production` branch to the production cluster.
 When Developers/QA are ready to push their changes to a wider audience, they create merge requests from master to the target environment's branch.

 Developers interact with the different environments via git through Merge Requests.
-Through SSO, they'll be granted read-only access to ArgoCD to monitor the target environments.
+Through SSO, they'll be granted read-only access to Argo CD to monitor the target environments.

 To fix a bug and deploy the fix to the 'test' environment:
 * The developer makes a bugfix on a feature branch in their application repository, and creates a Merge Request to master.